Javanese raids on Indochina: Raids on Tonkin and Champa (767, 774–787)

-In 787, warriors from Java borne over in ships assaulted Champa.
-In Phan-rang the Sri Bhadradhipatlsvara temple was arsoned by seaborne Java troops in 787, when Indravarman was in power at the hands of the Javanese.
+In 787, during the reign of Indravarman, the Javanese assaulted Champa.
+In Phan-rang the Sri Bhadradhipatlsvara temple was burned.
 It was mentioned the armies of Java, having come in vessels of the 787 assault, and of the previous assault, that Satyavarman, the King of Champa vanquished them as they were followed by good ships and beaten at sea and they were men living on food more horrible than cadavers, frightful, completely black and gaunt, dreadful and evil as death, came in ships in the Nha-trang Po Nagar epigraph in Sanskrit, which called them men born in other countries.
 The ruin of the temple at Panduranga in 787 came at the hands of the assaulters.

 Javanese invasion of Chenla

-Late in the 8th century, c.
-780, Chenla faced war with Javanese pirates that ultimately took over the Mekong delta and then later took over Chenla.
-However author Michael Vickery asserts that these categories of Water and Land Chenla created by the Chinese are misleading and meaningless because the best evidence shows that until 802 AD, there was no single, great state in the land of ancient Cambodia, but a number of smaller ones.
+In the late 8th century, c.
+780, Chenla faced war against the Javanese pirates.
+The pirates ultimately took over the Mekong Delta and then later took over Chenla.
+However, author Michael Vickery asserts that these categories of Water and Land Chenla that was created by the Chinese were misleading and meaningless because the best evidence shows that until 802 AD, there was no singular great state in the land of ancient Cambodia, but a number of smaller ones.

-Shailendras maharaja, Dharanindra ordered his minister to kept the secret conversations and prepared 1,000 vessels on average sizes to equipped them to put on board each on their arms.
-And valiant the troops in as great quaintly possible, he declared openly that he only want to make a pleasure trips on the islands around Chenla; and he wrote for the governors of the islands submitted him to notify them that he was going to a pleasure trips on the islands.
-This news were spread everywhere and the governors of the each islands prepared the receive of the Maharaja.
+Shailendras maharaja, Dharanindra ordered his minister to maintain secrecy and while preparing 1,000 medium-size armed vessels and embarking as many troops as possible.
+He declared openly that he only intended to make a pleasure cruise on the islands around Chenla; and he wrote for the governors of the islands that had submitted to him, notifying them that he was going to take a pleasure trips on the islands.
+This news were spread everywhere and the governors of the each islands prepared to receive the Maharaja.
 When the order was already executed and the preparation are finished, the letter embarked and his fleets and troops are set out to the Chenla.

-Khmer king of Water Chenla, Mahipativarman still not suspected the Maharaja until Maharaja was seized the river and leading his forces to the Chenla capital, Vyadhapura.
-They took the capital with an unexpected attacks, they surrounded the palace.
-Mahipativarman successfully escaped but eventually got pursued and captured at Sambhupura, the capital of Land Chenla.
-After that, they brought Mahipativarman to Aninditapura, near Vyadhapura.
-Khmer forces lately arrived and realized their kings was captured by the Javanese forces.
-After the capture of Khmer king, the Maharaja took him in palace of Aninditapura and Maharaja seated at throne place and also started conversations with Khmer king.
+The Khmer king of Water Chenla, Mahipativarman were not aware of the ruse of Maharaja until Maharaja was seized the control of the river and lead his forces to the Chenla capital, Vyadhapura.
+They took the capital by surprise and surrounded the palace.
+Mahipativarman successfully escaped but was later pursued and captured at Sambhupura, the capital of Land Chenla.
+He was brought to Aninditapura, near Vyadhapura.
+Khmer forces arrived later and realized that their king was already captured by the Javanese forces.
+After the capture of Khmer king, the Maharaja took him to the palace of Aninditapura and Maharaja seated at throne place and also started conversations with Khmer king.
 The Maharaja said to the king: